MARKETS 2024

 Evolution of prices in the day-ahead market

-Taking into account the generation mix in the day-ahead market, an important factor in price formation, it becomes evident that a higher share of renewables in the coupling structure influences a lower price and, conversely, a lower share increases the wholesale price.
+Taking into account the generation mix in the day-ahead market, an important factor in price formation, it becomes evident that a higher share of renewables in the clearing structure influences a lower price and, conversely, a lower share increases the wholesale price.

 Generation structure in the minimum and maximum price hours of the day-ahead market